9 Best Short Treks in Nepal for Beginners

 Day 02: Trek from Tikhedhunga to Ghorepani (2,850m) 6-7 hrs

-The best time for the Ghorepani Ghandruk trek is during autumn and spring, but it is doable in the other seasons.
-Because of not a very high altitude, it will be an adorable temperature in winter and offers clear visibility.
-Summer monsoon season has a poor view, but you can still enjoy nature and culture from this trekking trail.
+The best time for the Ghorepani Ghandruk Trek is during the autumn and spring, but it is doable in the other seasons.
+Because it is not at a very high altitude, it will be an adorable temperature in winter and offer clear visibility.
+The summer monsoon season has a poor view, but you can still enjoy nature and culture on this Trekking Trail.

 Mardi Himal Trekking